Kentucky Derby Reverses Course, Will Run Without Fans

 The Kentucky Derby will run without fans next month at Churchill Downs.
-The historic track cited rises in COVID-19 cases in the Louisville area.
+The historic track citied rises in COVID-19 cases in the Louisville area.

 It will mark the second Triple Crown race this year without spectators, following the Belmont Stakes in June.
 The Derby and Kentucky Oaks for fillies were postponed from May 1-2 to Sept.
 4-5 because of the coronavirus.